iVis-at-Bilkent/software-artifact-analyzer/README.md

 # Software Artifact Analyzer

+Software Artifact Analyzer (SAA) is a tool that uses the SAA framework [1], which was developed to quickly build visual analysis tools for software artifact graphs with the aim to improve the software development process.
-Software Artifact Analyzer (SAA) was built on a [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) of the [Visuall](https://github.com/ugurdogrusoz/visuall) toolkit to visually analyze varying software artifacts including source code files, pull requests, issues, and commits, as well as their links and their relationships with developers in a software project.
+A software artifact graph consists of software artifacts including source code files, pull requests, issues, and commits, as well as their links and their relationships with developers in a software project.
+Analyzing these graphs provides useful insights into the development process, enabling applications such as expert or reviewer recommendations and detecting process anomalies.

+SAA web page, including a demo, a video tutorial, and instructions on usage & customization, may be found [here](https://ivis-at-bilkent.github.io/software-artifact-analyzer/).

 ![Screenshot](https://github.com/iVis-at-Bilkent/software-artifact-analyzer/assets/59064089/4118240f-9942-4cc5-a61d-e268bf3740b3)

-SAA web page, including instructions on usage and customization, may be found [here](https://ivis-at-bilkent.github.io/software-artifact-analyzer/)
+SAA was built on a [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) of the [Visuall](https://github.com/ugurdogrusoz/visuall) toolkit.

+[1] Lara Merdol, Eray Tüzün and Ugur Dogrusoz, "SAA: a framework for improving the software development process via visualization-based software analytics", under review, 2024.

 ## Running a local instance